karthikraom/OMSCS-Notes/CS 6750 - HCI/Test 2/Lesson 19 (3.6) - Evaluation.md

 1. Prior experience or live demonstration?
 2. Synchronous or asynchronous?
-3. One interface or multiple prototypes?
+3. One interface or multiple prototypes?: If Xple, then vary the order.
-4. Think aloud protocol or post-event protocol?
+4. Think aloud protocol or post-event protocol? both affect the way users use the s/y; and thats definately not the way end users use them.
+They wont think aloud during their tasks.
-5. Individuals or groups?
+5. Individuals or groups? strong person in the grp might affect others; single person might not have too many ideas.

 ## Capturing Qualitative Evaluation

 Options to capture qualitative evaluation:

-1. Video recording
+1. Video recording: Pros: automated, comprehensicve and passive | cons: intrusive, non-analyzable, screenless.
-2. Note-taking
+2. Note-taking: Pros:cheap, non-intrusive, analyzable | cons: slow, manual and limited (u can only take so much)(might require 2 ppl)
-3. Software logging
+3. Software logging - best of both worlds.

 ## 5 Tips: Qualitative Evaluation

 1. Run pilot studies
-2. Focus on feedback
+2. Focus on feedback: dont try to make one person happy; idea is to get all sort of feedback.
-3. Use questions
+3. Use questions: ask usedrs question on why they think they are stuck.
 4. Instruct users what to do, not how
-5. Capture satisfaction
+5. Capture satisfaction:

 ## Empirical Evaluation

-The goal of empirical evaluation is to come up with strong conclusions.
-Most empirical evaluations are comparisons.
+The goal of empirical evaluation is to come up with strong conclusions. __Most empirical evaluations are comparisons__.

 ## Designing Empirical Evaluation